Taxation in Luxembourg: The most important revenue sources for the government

 Taxes are administrated by government agencies.
 The Minister of Finance levies the taxes through the director of Taxation, the revenue offices, and the tax collection offices.
+The government agency responsible for taxation is the Administration des contributions directes.

 Corporate Income Tax (CIT)

 There are two possibilities: either the company is a resident or a non-resident.

 Resident companies: Luxembourg considers a company to be resident if its management headquarter is in the Grand Duchy.
 Luxembourg resident companies have to pay taxes on their worldwide income once foreign taxes (where the company is present and earns an income) are deducted.

 Non-resident companies: Luxembourg considers a company to be non-resident if its principle place of management is located outside the country.

 The only companies that are tax-free are: